“Well, it looks like you have a hormonal imbalance”

 And you guessed it: the trials were stopped immediately when these side effects were reported.

 It’s not only mental health you should be concerned about when hooking up with Brenda’s and Diane’s.
 Numerous studies indicate links with dangerous blood clotting: that it should only be prescribed for short-term treatment of PCOS-like symptoms if at all, and not as a contraceptive.
 There has been a loud call for it to be banned in Australia kicked off by Labor MP Julian Hill after his daughter nearly died due to clotting.

 In fact, it has already been banned in France after a report revealed 125 women ‘suffered undesirable or life-threatening side effects’ linked to Diane and her generics.

 But it still got the green light here in Australia.

-Here in Australia, a young woman with mild acne can potentially still be prescribed Diane without so much as a casual mention of possible side-effects, let alone a thorough investigation into her family history or physical and mental health.
+Here in Australia, a young woman with mild acne can still be prescribed Diane without so much as a casual warning of possible side-effects, let alone a thorough investigation into her family history or physical and mental health.

 Hormones are strange creatures.
-Certainly, in my experience, they’re not to be casually toyed with.
+Certainly, in my experience, they’re not to be toyed with.

 Diane had the potential to actually ruin my life.

 If I’d stayed in that toxic relationship I can’t imagine how things would have gone.